Egghead (Marvel Comics): Elihas Starr

 Elihas Starr was born in Queens, New York.
 A gifted government research atomic scientist with an egg-shaped head, Starr was dismissed for espionage and resolved to use his intellect as a criminal mastermind.
-He was dealt a humiliating initial defeat by Ant-Man when he created a device to communicate with ants and tried to convince them to betray Ant-Man by leading into a flypaper trap.
-Ant-Man tricked him into thinking the ants had betrayed him before revealing that the ants were friends and would never turn against Ant-Man.
-Egghead later captured the Wasp to try luring his nemesis into a trap involving several creatures, including an iguana and an anteater, but this failed.
-Egghead divided his remaining years between attempted world conquest and seeking revenge on his nemesis, often hiding out in the Bowery section of Manhattan in between.
+He is dealt a humiliating initial defeat by Ant-Man when he creates a device to communicate with ants and tries to convince them to betray Ant-Man by leading him into a flypaper trap.
+Ant-Man fakes having been betrayed by the ants before revealing that the ants are his friends and will not turn against him.
+Egghead later captures the Wasp to try luring his nemesis into a trap involving several creatures, including an iguana and an anteater, but this fails.
+Egghead divides time between attempted world conquest and seeking revenge on his nemesis, often hiding out in the Bowery section of Manhattan.

-Egghead teamed up with the Mad Thinker and the Puppet Master in a plot to use a laser satellite to blackmail the United States government.
-He caused the death of Barney Barton, the brother of Hawkeye, who was aiding the Avengers, hired the Swordsman to kidnap Hank Pym, and battled Clint Barton again, who had at that time recently adopted the identity of Goliath.
+Egghead teams up with the Mad Thinker and the Puppet Master in a plot to use a laser satellite to blackmail the United States government.
+He caused the death of Barney Barton, the brother of Hawkeye, who was aiding the Avengers; hired the Swordsman to kidnap Hank Pym; and battled Clint Barton again, who had at that time recently adopted the identity of Goliath.

-Egghead later kidnapped his niece, Patricia "Trish" Starr, to test a device which allowed him to steal other people's intelligence, and wound up battling Pym as Ant-Man again.
-He would later cause her car to explode, causing her to lose an arm.
-He then formed the second Emissaries of Evil in an attempt to gain possession of the mystic ruby called the Star of Capistan.
-This team consisted of himself, the Rhino, Solarr and the Cobalt Man.
-Egghead and the Emissaries battled the Defenders.
-Egghead also fought Spider-Man on several occasions.
+Egghead kidnaps his niece, Patricia "Trish" Starr, to test a device which allows him to steal other people's intelligence, and winds up battling Pym as Ant-Man again.
+He later causes Trish's car to explode, causing her to lose an arm.

+Egghead forms the second Emissaries of Evil in an attempt to gain possession of the mystic ruby called the Star of Capistan.
+This team consists of himself, Rhino, Solarr and the Cobalt Man.
+Egghead and the Emissaries battle the Defenders.